VishwaPriya-Karthikeyan/TTS_BY_RAG/README.md

-# TTS_BY_RAG
+TTS_BY_RAG
-Text to speech using RAG

-📘 RAG-Based PDF Q&A System (Offline)
+Text-to-Speech PDF Q&A using RAG

 This project is a chatbot for your PDF files.
+It uses RAG (Retrieval-Augmented Generation) to:

+Read your documents

+Understand them

-It uses RAG (Retrieval-Augmented Generation) to read your documents, understand them, and answer your questions in its own words.
+Answer your questions in its own words (not just copy-paste)

 If you ask something outside the PDF, it will politely say:

 > "You are a helpful assistant that answers questions based only on the given context".

-The app runs offline with a lightweight HuggingFace model and provides a simple Streamlit interface.
+The app runs offline with a lightweight HuggingFace model and provides a simple Streamlit interface with text-to-speech (TTS) support.

+---

  Features

-Chat with your PDF (ask natural questions)
+1.Chat with your PDF (ask natural questions)
- Generates answers in its own words (not just copy-paste) Rejects unrelated questions
+2.Answers are generated (not direct copy-paste) 3.Rejects unrelated questions politely
- Speaks answers aloud using text-to-speech
+4.Speaks answers aloud using pyttsx3
- Offline model (no API key required)
+5.Fully offline (no API key required)

+---

 Tools Used

-Python – programming language
+Python 3.11.9 – programming language (tested version)

 LangChain – connects LLM with ChromaDB and retriever logic